About Us + Our Materials

 BELFAST delft

 Memory first.
 Play second.
 AI somewhere in the middle.
-Every piece starts with memory and imagination.
-For this body of work Stephen has quite blaitantly been experimenting with AI - as a playful tool - it's not the source of the work, but a way to see what’s possible, push boundaries, and have a laugh along the way.
+Each piece begins with a memory or imagined scene before being pushed, prodded, and experimented with using AI as a playful tool — not the source of the work, but a way to stretch ideas, explore possibilities, and have a laugh along the way.

 Stephen Farnan’s practice is playful, experimental, and deeply personal.
-Whether through porcelain, sketches, wood, or aluminium, his work captures the beauty of materials, the passage of time, and the stories hidden in the everyday.
+Whether through Pencils + Pens, Red Earthenware, Porcelain, Sketches, Wood, or Aluminium.
+Through his practice he is trying to capture some element of the materials, the passage of time, and the stories hidden in the everyday.